Amirhossein-Mp/SQL/IFSC Database/README.md

 This directory is dedicated for queries on IFSC database.
-You can download the database via this link: https://uupload.ir/view/ifsc_results_7nlw.zip/\
+You can download the database via this link: [IFSC Database](https://uupload.ir/view/ifsc_results_7nlw.zip/\)

 Query 1 is for this demand:<br/>
 Find the athlete who has won the most first place finishes in all businesses.<br/>